-This month, we highlight modern-day legends in terms of dry Mosel Riesling.
+This month, we highlight a modern-day legend in terms of dry Mosel Riesling.

-If asking about truly great Mosel wines, most would probably mention a great fruity-styled wine (be it Spätlese, Auslese or luscious Trockenbeerenauslese) from their favorite Estate.
-Few wine lovers know that this region was first renowned for its dry-tasting wines.
-This style of wine has regained momentum over the last years and is now part of the landscape.
+If asked to name a truly great Mosel wine, most wine lovers would probably mention a great fruity-styled Riesling (be it a Spätlese, an Auslese or a luscious Trockenbeerenauslese) from their favorite Estate.
+Few people know that this region was first renowned for its great dry-tasting Riesling.

 Eitelsbacher Karthäuserhofberg Spätlese Trocken

 This is a stunner of a wine!
 It offers the most incredibly fresh nose of pineapple, cassis, mint and even a hint of coconut.
 The wine is zesty (despite having "only" 7 g/l of total acidity) but also superbly silky on the palate.
 The finish is clean and airy, and yet deep and complex.
 This perfectly stored bottle is benchmark stuff.
 Now-2017

 © Text by Mosel Fine Wines "The Independent Review of Mosel Riesling"